JICE

 Administrative Law

-2 Kazumasa Inaba Lecture M1&M2 / Autumn Term
+2 Kazumasa Inaba Lecture M1&M2/ Autumn Term

-Professional Studies in International Law Introduction to
+Professional Studies in International Law Ⅰ Problems of

 International Law

-2 Lecture Not open for 2024
+2 - Seminar Not open for 2025

 Special Lecture and Seminar (Case Study of International Commercial Arbitration) Case Study of